Bladesheng/dread-hunger-rolepicker/README.md

 - SvelteKit instead of React
 - Vite instead of Webpack
-- Vanila CSS instead of Sass
+- Tailwind instead of Sass
 - Deployment to Github Pages is done with custom github workflow and docker file
 - Docker container for local development
+- Toast notifications thanks to [Svelte French Toast](https://svelte-french-toast.com/)

 ### Original description: